 Problems in the outer or middle ear can restrict sound waves from getting to the inner ear through air conduction.
 Bone conduction can bypass these damaged or blocked parts of the ear and deliver sound vibrations directly to the inner ear, where it can be transformed into sounds the brain can understand.

 Cochlear™ Baha® Start is a non-surgical bone conduction solution that can help adults and children hear until they're ready for an implantable solution.
 It's designed to deliver sound to support a child's development on par with hearing peers.1,2

 It uses a Softband or a SoundArc™ and a Baha sound processor to transmit sound to the inner ear.

 - Sound processor – one or two Baha sound processors that capture sound in the air.

 - A Softband or SoundArc – the sound processor is connected to a Softband or a SoundArc to keep it in place and transmit sound vibrations to the inner ear.

 Together, these parts bypass the blocked part of the ear, sending vibrations directly through the bone to the inner ear.

-Can a bone conduction solution help you or your child?
+Can a bone conduction solution help adults and children?

 Bone conduction solutions can help people with single-sided deafness, conductive hearing loss or mixed hearing loss.